Maikxx/360-wallscope/docs/BRIEFING_1.md

 Small presentation - show some ideas, concepts, etc.

 * The Curious
-    * The average customer when they’re looking for something.
+    * The average customer when they're looking for something.
 * The Focused
     * Focus on geographical level, how are we doing compared to other companies.
 * The Detailed
-    * Know their way around data, don’t know how to grab a spreadsheet style file and create it.
+    * Know their way around data, don't know how to grab a spreadsheet style file and create it.
     * Know what they want academically, but not how to create it because it probably wasn’t their major.
 * The Diggers
     * Want Raw data, download files, do whatever they want with it.